cxxc7/cxxc7/README.md

 ---

 ### 🎵 **Know Your Song**
-> A powerful music discovery application built with React, TypeScript, and Supabase, designed to help you explore and discover detailed information about your favorite songs.
+> A powerful music discovery application designed to help you explore and discover detailed information about your favorite songs.
 With features like smart search, interactive popularity charts, YouTube integration, and beautiful dark/light theme support, it’s the ultimate app for music enthusiasts.

 **Tech Stack:** React, TypeScript, Supabase, Tailwind CSS, Vite, React Query, shadcn/ui, Recharts